ashtonguevarra/ByteMeDani-Prodini/README.md

 ## Overview

-Prodini is an interstitial journaling app that helps users become more aware of how they spend their time.
-It automatically tracks desktop activity and encourages frequent reflection by showing activity logs in a clean interface.
-Instead of relying only on manual journaling, Prodini connects real computer usage with mindful productivity tracking.
-Prodini combines activity tracking, productivity statistics, and visual summaries in a clean and simple interface, allowing users to better understand their focus patterns, distractions, and daily workflow.
+Prodini is an interstitial journaling app that tracks your desktop activity in real time, turning everyday work into continuous, structured reflection.
+It reveals how your time is actually spent through clean, automatic logs and focused insights into your workflow patterns.
+With timely, context-aware notifications that prompt reflection in the moment, it makes sure your attention stays exactly where it needs to be.

 ---